LisaRuc/LisasPortfolio/README.md

-# aaliyah - a fan page about the rnb singer who tragedically died in the year of 2001 by a plane crash
+# aaliyah - a fan page about the rnb singer who tragically died in the year of 2001 by a plane crash